 It is also rumoured that Obiang is suffering from terminal prostate cancer.
 But contrary to this, it is observed that even at 73, Obiang is exhibiting tremendously good health condition.
 He engages in daily exercise for body fitness.

 Despite the dictatorial nature of Obiang’s government which is greatly not in favour of human rights, he still has close relations with foreign countries such as the United States.
 He has never been publicly condemned in the global platform like his fellow dictators.
-Last year, to the annoyance of many human rights activists, President Obama invited him as an honored guest to the 2014 African Leaders Summit in Washington, D.C.
+To the annoyance of many human rights activists, President Obama invited him as an honored guest to the 2014 African Leaders Summit in Washington, D.C.